Steve Israel: Economics

-Gun issues
+Gun control

-Israel supports increased regulation on gun ownership.
+Israel supports increased gun control on gun ownership.
 He voted against several bills and amendments which would decrease federal regulation of safety precautions of guns and decrease federal regulations on the sale of firearms.
 He also cosponsored the 2009 "No Fly, No Buy" Act, stating "Gun safety measures like the 'No Fly, No Buy' Act should be a no-brainer for every member of Congress.
 It's common sense legislation."
-He has received 0% ratings from the pro-gun rights NRA and the Gun Owners of America, as well as 100% ratings from the pro-gun control Brady Campaign to Prevent Gun Violence and the Coalition to Stop Gun Violence.
+He has received an 'F' rating from the pro-gun rights NRA Political Victory Fund and 0% from the Gun Owners of America, as well as 100% ratings from the pro-gun control Brady Campaign to Prevent Gun Violence and the Coalition to Stop Gun Violence.
 Israel was an original cosponsor of the bill To extend the Undetectable Firearms Act of 1988 for 10 years (H.R.
 3626; 113th Congress), which passed the House on December 3, 2013.
 The bill allowed for a ten-year extension of the Undetectable Firearms Act of 1988, but did not expand any of its provisions (related to plastic guns).